 Housing requests can be completed online after a student has received their MyGraceland username and password, through June 30th.
 Roommate requests are considered when the request is received from both parties and space is available.
 Chances of being placed with the roommate of your choice are greatest if the request is submitted prior to June 9.

 The On Campus Living Policy

 Students who wish to live off campus must complete an Off Campus Application.
-To be eligible to apply to live off campus, students must have earned 56 credit hours by the end of the Spring semester and be registered full time for the upcoming fall semester.
+To be eligible to apply to live off campus, students must have earned 88 credit hours by the end of the Spring semester and be registered full time for the upcoming fall semester.
 The deadline for returning students to apply to live off campus is in March of the previous academic year.
-The number of upperclassmen approved to live off campus is determined by comparing the total number of current students enrolled, with the size of the graduating senior class, and the current number of off campus students returning for the next academic year.
+The number of upperclassmen approved to live off campus is determined by comparing the total number of number of beds available to the total number of current students enrolled, the size of the graduating senior class, and the current number of off campus students returning for the next academic year.

 Students who live with their parent(s) or legal guardian(s) within a 25 mile radius of the GU Lamoni campus may qualify for a local vicinity exception.
 Student and parent(s) legal guardian(s) must complete and submit a signed notarized copy of the Local Vicinity Exception Form.
 Students who are found not living with their parent(s) or legal guardian(s) will be billed full room and board for the semester in question.